 Allergy Proof Your Home: How to Reduce Indoor Allergens in Your Flat

-Allergies are often caused by dust, pollen, moulds, dust mites, and many other irritants that affect the comfort of Singaporeans, may it be outside or inside the home.
+Allergies are often caused by dust, pollen, mould, dust mites, and many other irritants that affect the comfort of Singaporeans, may it be outside or inside the home.
 Even if you stay home most of the time, you are still susceptible to allergen exposure.
-If you've been sneezing a lot lately, have watery eyes or itchy throat or skin, you might be exposed to allergens inside your home.
+If you've been sneezing a lot lately, have watery eyes, or have an itchy throat or skin, you might be exposed to allergens inside your home.

 When decorating or furnishing your home, it is vital to consider its cleanliness and safety.
-Although medications may help relieve your allergy symptoms, an effective way to keep you safe and comfortable in your own home is to get rid of the causes of allergens.
+Although medications can help relieve allergy symptoms, eliminating the sources of allergens is a more effective way to keep you safe and comfortable in your own home.

 Check out this guide to reduce allergens and make your home more conducive and lovely.

-To reduce the causes of allergens in your home, you must know what they are and where they come from, their root causes, and how to get rid of them and keep them away as much as possible.
+To reduce the causes of allergens in your home, you must know what they are, where they come from, their root causes, and how to get rid of them and keep them away as much as possible.

-Our body has its own defense mechanism against harmful substances.
-When the immune system recognises harmful foreign particles, usually from pet dander, pollen, specific food, medicines, dust mites, or moulds found on surfaces, it produces an antibody as an initial defense.
-This causes allergy symptoms such as sneezing, itchy throat, or skin irritation.
-Although some irritants like pollen and dust are found plenty outside, you might be keeping a lot of allergens at home.
+Our body has its own defence mechanism against harmful substances.
+When the immune system recognises harmful foreign particles, usually from pet dander, pollen, specific foods, medicines, dust mites, or mould found on surfaces, it produces an antibody as an initial defense.
+This causes allergy symptoms such as sneezing, an itchy throat, or skin irritation.
+Although some irritants, such as pollen and dust, can be found outside, you may be bringing in a lot of allergens.

 Make your home as clean and well-ventilated as possible.
 This is the easiest way to get rid of dust and small particles that can harm your body.
 Check out these tips to keep every room in your home allergen-proof.

-When buying a mattress, the softness or firmness of your mattress is not the only factor that you should consider.
+When buying a mattress, the softness or firmness of the mattress is not the only factor that you should consider.
 It is crucial to invest in a mattress treated with anti-allergen, anti-dust mite, and antifungal protection to ensure your comfort.
-The anti-dust mite property lessens as the mattress gets old, so the older your mattress is, the more prone you are to allergen exposure.
+The anti-dust mite property lessens as the mattress gets older, so the older your mattress is, the more susceptible you are to allergen exposure.
 To help preserve the quality of your mattress longer, use an anti-dust mite mattress protector.
 The same goes for your pillows or bolsters.

-Note: Check your bedding materials, especially those with feather fill or wool, when you experience allergic reactions indoors.
+Note: Check your bedding materials, especially those with feather or wool fill, when you experience allergic reactions indoors.

 Like your mattress, it is also imperative to invest in high-quality sheets, blankets, and pillowcases with anti-dust mite and anti-bacterial properties.
 Regularly wash your bedding accessories to prevent dirt and dust from building up.
 For extra sanitation, try washing your blankets and pillowcases with warm water.

 Always keep your bedroom furniture clean and uncluttered.
 Dust and wipe the furniture surfaces regularly.
-For your wardrobe or chest of drawers, make sure that your clothes and linens are well-organised and free from dust.
-To keep your bed clean, toss or turn your mattress regularly and wipe your bed frame surface.
+For your wardrobe or chest of drawers, make sure that your clothes and linens are well organised and free from dust.
+To keep your bed clean, toss or turn your mattress regularly and wipe the bed frame's surface.
 Fixing your bed when you wake up should be a habit.
-If you want to use upholstered furniture in your bedroom, choose those that are made with easy-to-clean materials like leather and faux leather.
+If you want to use upholstered furniture in your bedroom, choose pieces that are made with easy-to-clean materials like leather and faux leather.

 Always clean your windows up to the frames and sills to prevent dust from building up.
-When you wash your beddings, change your curtains also.
+Change your curtains when you wash your bedding.

-To keep fresh and safe indoor air, choose an air conditioner with PM 2.5 or HEPA filters to trap even the smallest harmful particles that your body can't filter.
+To keep indoor air fresh and safe, choose an air conditioner with PM 2.5 or HEPA filters to trap even the smallest harmful particles that your body can't filter.
 For an extensive solution, go for innovative air purifiers and dehumidifiers.
 Always maintain the proper temperature, especially during humid or pollen seasons.

 Your upholstered sofa, like the mattress, is an easy breeding ground for allergens.
 This is because dirt, dust, and harmful particles easily stick to the fibre and stay there if left uncleaned.
 To address this, vacuum clean your upholstered sofa regularly to get rid of the pet dander and dust.
-You can also use a lint roller to remove pet hairs that stick to your sofa.
+You can also use a lint roller to remove pet hair that sticks to your sofa.

 Always keep your living room clean and uncluttered.
 Wipe off the dust on your furniture surfaces.
 When cleaning your living room, don't leave out the area under and at the back of your furniture.
 Take your sofa, coffee table, and television consoles, for example.

 Use a vacuum to clean your area rug or carpet thoroughly.
-Always wash your rugs and disinfect your carpet to prevent moulds and other particles from building up into your carpet.
+Always wash your rugs and disinfect your carpet to keep mould and other particles at bay.
 Mop your hardwood or tile flooring to remove dust.

 Kitchen and Dining Room

-After washing your dishes, take time to clean your sink and countertop with detergent solution and water.
+After washing your dishes, use a detergent solution and water to clean your sink and countertop.
 Use a dishwasher to thoroughly clean and warm up your plates and kitchenware.
-Don't forget to clean your greasy backsplash that can, later on, develop moulds.
+Don't forget to clean your greasy backsplash, which can later develop mould.
 Wipe the surfaces dry again after cleaning.

 Clean your kitchen hob regularly to ensure its optimum efficiency and remove oil and dirt that stick to it after cooking.
 Install an exhaust hood in your kitchen to get rid of smoke, fume, and unpleasant smells.